-The results of the estimates in this model that correspond to the signs of the estimate in Model 4 are the lags of loans, the 30-day reverse repurchase rate, the exchange rate, and the capitalization and 30-day reverse repurchase rate interaction term.
-Contrary results exist between the two models for size, capitalization, the size and 30-day reverse repurchase rate interaction term, the size and exchange rate interaction term, and the capitalization and exchange rate interaction term.
+The results of the estimates in this model that correspond to the signs of the estimate in Model 4 are the lags of loans, the 30 day reverse repurchase rate, the exchange rate, and the capitalisation and 30 day reverse repurchase rate interaction term.
+Contrary results exist between the two models for size, capitalisation, the size and 30 day reverse repurchase rate interaction term, and the capitalisation and exchange rate interaction term.
 Thus certain conclusions based on these variables cannot be definitely extracted from examining both of these models.

-The inferences that are clear from examining Models 4 and 5 are that the lags of loans and monetary policy impact bank loans negatively.
+The inferences that are clear for examining Models 4 and 5 are that the lags of loans and monetary policy impact bank loans negatively.
 Thus the bank lending channel exists in Jamaica.
-Exchange rates have a positive impact on bank loans.
-Size, liquidity, and capitalization all have an impact on the bank lending channel, even if the direction of the impact is ambiguous.
-Also, capitalization and liquidity affect the impact that the exchange rates will have on the bank lending channel.
-Further these models do not show evidence that inflation plays a significant role in the bank lending channel in Jamaica.
+Exchanges rates have a positive impact on the bank loans.
+Size, liquidity, and capitalisation all have an impact on the bank lending channel, even if the direction of the impact is ambiguous.
+Also capitalisation and liquidity affect the impact that the exchange rates will have on the bank lending channel.
+Further these models do not show evidence inflation plays a significant role in the bank lending channel in Jamaica.

-6.0 Conclusion
+6. Conclusion

-This paper seeks to establish the relevance of the bank lending channel in Jamaica, as well as determine how individual bank lending characteristics affect the efficacy of this channel.
+This paper sought to establish the relevance of the bank lending channel in Jamaica, as well as determine how individual bank lending characteristics affect the efficacy of this channel.
 The results suggest that the bank lending channel exists as tightening monetary policy leads to a reduction in the loan portfolio.
-This channel works through the 30-day reverse repurchase rate.
+This channel works through the 30 day reverse repurchase rate.
 Importantly, however, bank characteristics such as size, liquidity and capitalization influence the efficacy of the transmission process.
-In other words, banks do not react homogeneously to monetary policy changes, given the informational asymmetries that they face.
+In other words, banks do not react homogeneously to monetary policy changes given the informational asymmetries that they face.

 The results of this paper are useful to the monetary authorities as the implications are that size, liquidity and capitalization affect the lending channel.
 Direct implications also relate to the maintenance of stability within the banking sector.
-While the monetary authorities seek to influence price stability, their policy actions can and do affect the financial system's stability.
+While the monetary authorities seek to influence price stability, their policy actions can and do affect the financial system stability.
 Given the relatively recent financial sector crisis, more attention must be given to the impact of monetary policy on the balance sheets of individual banks.
-Thus it is recommended that keen attention be paid to the idiosyncrasies presented by the structure of the banking sector and the movements in the value of the local currency.
+Thus it is recommended that keen attention be paid to the idiosyncrasies presented by the structure of banking sector and the movements in the value of the local currency.
 Currently the Bank of Jamaica has set different liquidity requirements for commercial banks, merchant banks and building societies.
-This suggests that monetary policy authorities are aware of the possibility that bank characteristics may have on the impact of the policies they implement; therefore, policy might be improved by having different liquidity requirements for institutions based on bank characteristics such as size and capitalization.
-This would help prevent vulnerable banks exposure to the negative, unintended effects of monetary policy.
+This indicates that monetary policy makers are aware of the possibility the bank characteristics have on the impact of the policies they implement, however, this policy could be improved by considering having different liquidity requirements for institutions based on the bank characteristics of size and capitalization.
+This would help prevent the exposure that vulnerable banks face to the negative, unintended affects of monetary policy.
 Implementing policy at strategic moments in the fluctuations of the Jamaican Dollar is another objective that is recommended for policy makers.
-For example, implementing contractionary monetary policy during a period of depreciation may buffer the impact of depreciation on the less liquid banks.
+For example implementing contractionary monetary policy during a period of depreciation may buffer the impact of depreciation on the less liquid banks.